 “By combining technology and business concepts across various disciplines, Smith’s Technology Management program gives students the tools to confidently navigate, compete and succeed in today’s complex business environment.”

 Learn from UMD’s Best

 Faculty from the Smith School of Business, the Clark School of Engineering, and the School of Public Policy give you a comprehensive overview of how technology is created, commercialized and managed.

 Anil K. Gupta

 Saturday classes to fit your schedule

 Attend cohort-based, in-person classes every other weekend at our convenient Washington, D.C., campus on Pennsylvania Avenue*, supplemented by self-paced online work.
 The program is completed in 10 months.

-Take as a Stand Alone or a Flex MBA Specialty Track
+Take as a Stand Alone or MBA Specialty Track

-Enrolled Flex MBA students can choose to replace 2nd-year electives with technology management track courses to graduate with both their MBA and Certificate in Technology Management.
+Enrolled Full Time or Flex MBA students can choose to replace 2nd-year electives with technology management track courses to graduate with both their MBA and Certificate in Technology Management.
 Or new applicants can earn just the certificate, with the option to apply 14 credits to a Flex MBA later.